pagopa/danger-plugin/README.md

     services: "Services",
   },

+  //minimum length of the PR description below which a warning is generated
+  minLenPrDescription: 10,

   //To add a label to the PR containing the name of the project linked to the task on Jira.
   updateLabel: true,